 I know what you’re thinking: you’re not a salesperson.
 You’re an expert tree surgeon/dentist/writer/all of the above, so you don’t need to worry the other stuff.

 So how can you start thinking like a salesperson and effectively promote your business?
-Here’s our top five tips for small businesses.
+Here are our top five tips for small businesses.

-No one knows your business better than you do.
-As a business owner, you were there when the first idea surfaced, when you made your first sale, when you took on your first employee.
+Nobody knows your business better than you do.
+As a business owner, you were there when the first idea surfaced, when you made your first sale when you took on your first employee.
 Why not use these things to your advantage, and leverage them to tell the story of your company?

 As we’ve said time and time again, people respond to people, not a sales pitch.
 Find your niche, whether it’s the fact that you’re family-run or that you work internationally, and celebrate it.
 The foundation of modern digital marketing is based on telling stories to engage people whilst also providing good content for search engines.
 Pinpointing what makes you different and telling this story not only on your website but in your emails, brochures and in the day to day running of your business, will help people get to know you and – more importantly – remember you.

 Part of telling your story is knowing exactly what you offer to customers, and why they should choose you in a crowded marketplace.
 This is something entirely different from knowing who you are as a business.

 To truly understand your offering, you need to understand your audience, too, and identify how you can make their lives easier, or better.
 Once you nail this, you’ve got your sales pitch.

 You’ll have heard the old school term “elevator pitch” before, and it’s still relevant in today’s sales and marketing landscape.
 If you had to sell your business or product in just 30 seconds – or in the duration of a lift journey – what would you say?
 If you can’t sum it up in a quick and concise way, go back and refine your brand story.
 This elevator pitch should inform your advertising, and be the first thing you communicate to new or prospective customers.